Judicial Redress of a business

 The officer shall remain in office during the observation period.
 He or she shall be assisted and supervised by the court-appointed administrator.
 His remuneration is maintained, but the judicial administrator may ask the judge commissioner to amend it.

-The director who has taken the company's responsibility may benefit from the interruption of the interest rate and from any interest for late payment and increase.
+The manager who has taken the responsibility for the business may benefit from the cessation of the interest rate and from the cessation of any interest on arrears and surcharges.

 FYI